K+S rejects Potash Corp's takeover approach as too low

 The offer values the German group's equity at 7.85 billion euros, or 9.5 billion euros when net debt of 1.65 billion euros is included.

-K+S, formerly a part of BASF, said the stock market was currently underrating its salt business and not attributing any value to Legacy, the first new mine in the potash industry in almost 40 years.
+K+S, formerly a part of BASF (BASFn.DE), said the stock market was currently underrating its salt business and not attributing any value to Legacy, the first new mine in the potash industry in almost 40 years.
 It will start producing by the end of 2016.

 Still, Bernstein Research analyst Jeremy Redenius said K+S "left the door open, implying they would accept a bid of 50 euros per share".
 He added K+S's 21 euro-per-share price tag for Legacy to the share price of 29 euros before Potash Corp's approach became known.